dangsonbk/1linePython/README.md

 ## Notes

 - Many of the answers are not really 1-liner Python code, as they use functions from libraries.
-- Many of the answers are not the best optimized answer.
-They just fit under the requirement of problem's Execute Time Limit.
+- Many of the answers are not the best optimized answers.
+They just fit under the requirement of the problem's Execute Time Limit.
-- Code challenge websites usually imported some default Python libraries, but the list may vary between sites.
+- Code challenge websites usually import some default Python libraries, but the list may vary between sites.

 ## Contribution